 One in three of us will have made a New Year resolution and a third will have pledged to get healthier.
 But only one in ten of us will stick to it.

 Be specific with your promises.
 Have a long think about what you want to achieve, how you’re going to get there and then make it concrete.
+Break it out by month or week, and see what you need to achieve in order to make your promise happen.
+Set yourself milestones along the way to hit (and what you'll reward yourself with at each milestone).

 Self-reward is important to forming habits.
 If you can make it through a month of new resolution, you deserve a reward.
+Studies show that these rewards actually help your motivation.

 Stick To It